 People who experience trauma may undergo long-term behavioral and personality changes, chronic pain, and a potentially diminished quality of life.
 But they have to pay in other ways too.
 From minor bumps and bruises to life-threatening injuries, the economic burden of this medical category is significant.

-The CDC reports that at least 1.7 million TBIs occur every year.
+The reports that at least 1.7 million TBIs occur every year.
 The direct and indirect costs associated with those cases totaled an estimated $76.5 billion in the United States in 2000, the latest year for which such figures were collected.
 A study by the Pacific Institute for Research and Evaluation found that victims of gunshot injuries cost the US government $174.1 billion in 2010.

 All told, the National Trauma Institute reports that some $406 billion is spent in the United States every year to pay for medical expenses related to traumatic injuries, including health-care costs and lost productivity.
 That includes the cost of doctor visits, hospital stays, and productivity lost to the trauma.